fermi-ad/controls/README.md

-# Controls
+# Fermilab Accelerator Controls

-This is a central repo for reporting bugs, making feature requests, managing RFCs, and requesting seminar topics for control system related functions.
+Welcome to the Fermilab Accelerator Controls Repository!
+This central repository is a hub for reporting bugs, making feature requests, managing RFCs (Request for Comments), and requesting seminar topics related to control system functions within Fermilab's accelerator complex.

 ## Bug reports